AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 >[!NOTE]
 >
->Your environment must be on AEM version `2021.05.5368.20210529T101701Z` or new.
+>Your environment must be on AEM version `2021.05.5368.20210529T101701Z` or newer.
 Make sure an update pipeline has successfully run on your environment to do this.

 ## Updating Environments {#updating-dev-environment}